 Most of these parents have contacted me through despair some twelve months or more following the birth of the baby when their baby’s disabilities have become painfully apparent.
 In these instances, the disabilities are made obvious by the display of stiffness or floppiness, or the combination of both, which have inhibited their child’s ability for coordinated movement and motor control.

-In many instances, a clinical diagnosis of the underlying cause can be difficult to assess and can take months to identify.
+Most often, a clinical diagnosis of any underlying cause can be difficult to assess and can take months to identify.
 Even with babies that are known to be at risk of motor delay and disability, arranging an appointment with a specialist can take weeks, especially during a holiday period.
 Following this, a course of treatment then has to be decided upon and further appointments made to see a qualified practitioner, all of which can take months.

-Although there may be no cure regarding the initial diagnosis this early period is a prime time when the symptoms can be alleviated.
+Although there may be no cure regarding the initial diagnosis, this early period is a prime time when the symptoms can be alleviated.
 For parents a crucial time, during which they can begin to practice some elementary steps that will enable them to help their child gain more motor control.
-Known as ‘brain healing’ it’s the neuroplasticity of the brain that allows the brain to repair itself.
-It does this, not by trying to repair those ‘circuits’ that are damaged, but in bypassing the injury and forming new ones.
-Movement restores movement and the consistent practice and repetition of specific movement being what forms these ‘circuits’ and what allows us to develop a variety of new skills from infancy to adulthood
+Known as ‘brain healing’, the neuroplasticity of the brain that allows the brain to ‘heal’ and it does this, not by trying to repair those ‘circuits’ that are damaged, but in bypassing the injury and forming new ones.
+Only, ‘movement restores movement’ the consistent practice and repetition of specific movement being what forms these ‘circuits’ and allows the development of a variety of new skills from infancy to adulthood

 With both stiff and floppy baby syndromes there is much that can be accomplished in the weeks following birth before rigidity and limpness become more established and combine with weight gain to make it even more difficult for the child to achieve any of their motor milestones.

 Compassion, patience and practice is the way forward and these steps can be practised consistently as ‘Therapeutic Play’.
-Not something that is done to their child to conform with an appointment but practised with their child, without haste, at the best time and in the best place.
+Not something that is done to a child to conform with a ‘timed’ appointment, but that is practised daily, regularly with the enlistment of the parent/s, with a child, without haste, at the best time and in the best place.

 © Peter Walker Physical Therapist